The cell cycle dependent transcriptome and proteome

 Previous studies of transcript and protein abundance in different phases of the human cell cycle have revealed variations in the expression of 400-1,200 genes (Cho RJ et al. (2001); Whitfield ML et al. (2002); Boström J et al. (2017)) and 300-700 proteins (Lane KR et al. (2013); Ohta S et al. (2010); Ly T et al. (2014); Pagliuca FW et al. (2011); Ly T et al. (2015)).
 However, cell synchronization is known to alter gene expression (Cooper S et al. (2007)), cell morphology and metabolism (Davis PK et al. (2001)), and precludes the discovery of expression changes within cell cycle phases.
 The use of single-cell RNA sequencing has allowed the analysis of transcriptional changes without the need for synchronization and has enabled the discovery of additional cell cycle regulated genes (Domenighetti G et al. (1988); Scialdone A et al. (2015)).
 However, studies of cell cycle dependent (CCD) variations in protein expression at single-cell level have been lacking due to technological limitations.

-The HPA subcellular section now includes a targeted single-cell transcriptomic analysis, as well as proteomic imaging (i.e., imaging proteogenomics, Figure 5) of 1115 variable proteins that are expressed in FUCCI U2OS cells (Sakaue-Sawano A et al. (2008); Mahdessian D et al. (2021)).
+The HPA subcellular resource now includes a targeted single-cell transcriptomic analysis, as well as proteomic imaging (i.e. imaging proteogenomics, Figure 5) of 1088 variable proteins that are expressed in FUCCI U2OS cells (Sakaue-Sawano A et al. (2008); Mahdessian D et al. (2021)).
 This cell line expresses a pair of fluorescently tagged marker proteins, Cdt1 tagged with red fluorescent protein (RFP) and Geminin tagged with green fluorescent protein (GFP), which enable visualization of interphase progression in individual cells.
 The intensities of the RFP- and GFP-tagged cell cycle markers can be used to create a linear representation of cell cycle pseudo time, enabling protein and RNA expression in individual cells to be plotted along an axis representing progression through interphase.

 Figure 5.
 Schematic overview of the single-cell imaging proteogenomic workflow.
 U2OS FUCCI cells express two fluorescently tagged cell cycle markers, CDT1 during G1 phase (red, RFP-tagged) and Geminin during S and G2 phases (green, GFP-tagged); these markers are co-expressed during the G1-S transition (yellow).
 By fitting a polar model to the red and green fluorescence intensities, a linear representation of cell cycle pseudotime is obtained.
 Independent measurements of RNA and protein expression are compared after pseudotime alignment of individual cells.